The abundance of dark matter haloes down to Earth mass: Discussion

 \section{Discussion}

-In the previous section, we have shown that the ratio of the halo abundance between different subvolumes of the L0 simulation (corresponding to regions with a range overdensities) and the prediction of the EPS model follow similar trends to the ratio in the L0 full volume with cosmic mean density.
-We expect this conclusion to hold also for smaller mass ranges, although we are unable to perform similar tests for higher levels due to the limited sample size in zoomed regions.
-Consequently, the deviations between the EPS predictions and simulations, which are roughly within a factor of two in Fig.~\ref{fig:fig1} and Fig.~\ref{fig:fig2}, should approximately reflect the difference at other overdensities -- in particular, regions at the mean density -- rather than just the underdense regions probed by the VVV simulations.
+In the previous section, we have shown that for different subvolumes of the L0 simulation (corresponding to regions with a range of overdensities), the halo abundance in the EPS model differs from the halo abundance in the simulation at a similar level (20 - 40\% at $z=0$, higher at high $z$) as in the L0 full volume, which has cosmic mean density.
+We expect this conclusion to hold not just for a relatively small range in halo mass, but also for smaller masses, down to the cutoff in the power spectrum; we are unable to perform similar tests for higher levels due to the limited sample size in zoomed regions.
+Consequently, the deviations between the EPS predictions and the (L1 - L7) VVV simulations (Fig.~\ref{fig:fig1} and Fig.~\ref{fig:fig2}) should approximately reflect the difference at other overdensities, rather than just the underdense regions probed by the VVV simulations.
+Combining these two arguments, given that the PS formalism is equivalent to integrating the EPS formula over all linear overdensities, $\delta_0$, we can use the PS formula to predict the abundance of haloes across the entire range of halo masses at the mean density.

-Based on this, in Fig.~\ref{fig:fig5}, we present the evolution of halo abundance in the whole universe (at mean density) as predicted by the PS (gray) and ST (black) formalisms.
-Note that, at mean density, EPS reduces to PS.
+Based on this, in Fig.~\ref{fig:fig5}, we present the evolution of halo abundance in the whole universe (at mean density) as predicted by the PS (black) and ST (coral) formalisms.
 The predictions are similar to those of \citet{Mo2002}, but we show the {\it differential} mass function, and display it over a much more extended mass range than \citet{Mo2002} and with updated cosmological parameters.
 The comparison with the halo mass function in the L0 simulation (red lines) corroborates our previous results that, at low redshift ($z \lesssim 2$) and high masses ($10^{11-15}~\mathrm{M_\odot}$), the ST model provides a better prediction, while the PS model underpredicts the abundance of large haloes ($\gtrsim 10^{15}~\mathrm{M_\odot}$) and overpredicts the abundance of smaller haloes ($\sim 10^{11-14}~\mathrm{M_\odot}$).
 At higher redshifts, the simulation results lie between the PS and ST predictions.